List of The Drew Carey Show episodes: Season 1 (1995–96)

 This season introduces Drew Carey as Assistant Director of Personnel at Winfred-Louder.
 His unseen but often heard boss is Mr. Bell (Kevin Pollak), who has an obnoxious assistant, Mimi Bobeck (Kathy Kinney), who often clashes with Drew.
-Drew spends much of his free time with friends Lewis (Ryan Stiles), Oswald (Diedrich Bader) and Kate (Christa Miller) and their favorite hangout is a tavern called 'Warsaw'.
-Throughout the season Drew has an on again-off again girlfriend, Lisa Robbins (Katy Selverstone) while Jay Clemens (Robert Torti) is Kate's boyfriend for the later half of Season 1.
+Drew spends much of his free time with friends Lewis (Ryan Stiles), Oswald (Diedrich Bader), and Kate (Christa Miller), and their favorite hangout is a bar called the Warsaw Tavern.
+Throughout the season, Drew has an on-again, off-again girlfriend, Lisa Robbins (Katy Selverstone), while Jay Clemens (Robert Torti) is Kate's boyfriend for the latter half of Season 1.

 The theme music for the first season's opening credits consists of Drew Carey singing "Moon Over Parma".

 Season 2 (1996–97)

 This season starts with Winfred-Louder in turmoil and Mr. Bell fired.
 The first few episodes see both Kate and Drew become single again, with Drew breaking up with Lisa Robbins (Katy Selverstone) and Jay Clemens (Robert Torti) breaking up with Kate before leaving for Minnesota.

-The show's theme slowly changed from "Moon Over Parma" which was gradually phased out in favour of "Five O'Clock World" by The Vogues.
+The show's theme slowly changed from "Moon Over Parma" which was gradually phased out in favor of "Five O'Clock World" by The Vogues.